Learn more about Myllia and our powerful CROP-Seq technology for target discovery

 - Bioinformatic analysis

-Get in touch with our leadership and scientific teams
+Get in touch with Myllia's leadership and CROP-Seq experts

 Thomas has extensive experience in financing and corporate development of start-up companies.
 Since 2018 he is founder and CEO of Myllia Biotechnology (former Aelian Biotechnology) and since 2020 Managing Director of bit.bio discovery.
 In previous positions, he was founding CEO of Haplogen Genomics, a very successful Austrian life science company sold to Horizon Discovery/UK in 2015, and after the acquisition Vice President Products at Horizon, responsible for gene-engineered cell line products, and Global Head of Corporate Strategy and Compliance.
 Before he served as Managing Partner at Pontis Capital for 13 years and had several positions in the area of business development, financing and licensing.